EduardoTrevino/Fail-TaLMs/README.md

 </p>

 <p align="center">
-  A benchmark and codebase for evaluating and experimenting with Tool-Augmented Language Models (TaLMs) <br>
+  <bold Benchmarking Failures in Tool-Augmented Language Models:> A benchmark and codebase for evaluating and experimenting with Tool-Augmented Language Models (TaLMs) <br>
   under real-world challenges such as unavailable tools and under-specified queries.
 </p>